skonx/code-generator/README.md

 The main purpose of this project is to **demonstrate how to communicate between containers in the same Pod using Kubernetes Shared Volumes**.

-> disclaimer : this project is used during TRENDev's workshops and demonstrations.
+> disclaimer : this project is used during **TRENDev's workshops and demonstrations**.

 ## Build code-generator
 `code-generator` is a Go micro-service continuously generating random secret codes in a JSON file.